 Since it’s usually the 100m sprinters who’s physiques are held up against marathoners (and nevermind that this is comparing the absolute extremes; someone who is doing 3 hours of aerobic work per week is not the same as someone running 120 miles per week) I’ll rough out one of their typical acceleration and maximum velocity workouts as this is when they work at maximal intensity.

 First is the warm-up and this may take up to 45 minutes since true maximal work requires this to be done safely.
 It would start with a 1/2 mile easy jog followed by mobility and stretching exercises.
 Then there are dynamic warm-up drills (a variety but including A,B, and C walks and skips), followed by 4X30 m accelerations from a stand with a 3′ minute break.
-Elite sprinters with good access might get a massage at some point during this.
+Elite sprinters with good support might get a massage at some point during this.

 After that is the main workout which would look something like this (and all work is done at full speed):